History of MCC & Open Table MCC

 Our Story: The Good, The Ugly, and The Fabulous

 Open Table MCC believes in the principles of transparency and integrity.
-As a progressive Church community we are not ashamed of who we are in all of our gifts and in all of our imperfections throughout our history.
+As a progressive Church community, we are not ashamed of who we are in all of our gifts and in all of our imperfections throughout our history.
 We recognize that we are a people on a journey and on a mission of faith, hope and love.
-In that journey we have had our challenges, struggles as well as small victories and achievements.
-In the same journey, we have new friends who join us and stay with us and become part of our shared mission.
-The journey also involves old friends who leave, some eventually return and others have taken their journey elsewhere.
+In that journey, we have had our challenges, struggles, victories, and achievements, big and small alike.
+We have had new friends who joined us and stayed with us, becoming part of our shared mission.
+There were also old friends who have left — some have returned and others have chosen different paths.
 Such is the reality of our spiritual and human journey.

-While we affirm that MCC is a Church and part of the larger Christian Church Universal – the living Body of Christ on earth moved and animated by the Holy Spirit – It remains to be a human community and institution composed of human individuals who struggle to live, to grow and to serve in Christian love.
+While we affirm that MCC is a Church and part of the larger Christian Church Universal — the living Body of Christ on earth moved and animated by the Holy Spirit — it remains to be a human community and institution.
+We are still composed of human individuals who struggle to live, grow, and serve in Christian love.

 We are not perfect.
-No Church is.
-No individual is.
-Therefore our story includes our experiences of imperfection, of a few individuals who came and who left; of people who tried their best and sadly, of person/s who did the worst.
+No individual is; therefore, no Church is.
+And so, our story includes experiences of imperfection, individuals who came and left; of people who tried their best and sadly, of people who did the worst.
 Yet we remain resilient and true to our commitment to serve God by serving the people.
-The Holy Spirit continues to speak to us and speak through us today.
-God continues to gather God’s queer tribe through Open Table MCC and all MCC’s throughout the world.
+The Holy Spirit continues to speak to us and through us today.
+God does not stop gathering God’s queer tribe through Open Table MCC and all MCC’s throughout the world.

 This is our story and we continue to #beMCC.